 Cooking and canning the peppers

 Add jalapeno pepper slices, lower heat to medium and cook for 15-20 minutes or until jalapenos are dark glossy green and have absorbed some brine.
-In the two images below, you can see the difference between half-cooked in the first image and fully cooked in the second.
+The two images below show the difference between half-cooked in the first image and fully cooked in the second.

 Ladle hot jalapenos with a slotted spoon into hot sterile canning jars, leaving 1 inch of the upper rim of the jar clear.
 Pour hot brine over jalapenos, maintaining a 1-inch headspace.
 Be sure the syrup level does not go past that 1-inch headspace.

-Remove air bubbles with a butter knife running it around the rims of the jars all the way to the bottom of the jar to remove trapped pockets of air.
+Remove air bubbles with a butter knife running it around the rims of the jars to the bottom of the jar to remove trapped pockets of air.
 Wipe the jar rim clean with a damp paper towel or damp washcloth.
-Add lid and band and twist just until the band is finger tight.
+Add lid and band and twist just until the band is finger-tight.

 Processing the Jars of Cowboy Candy

 Use a lifter to place the jars in a covered pot of boiling water or canner, with the water level one inch over the lids at all times.
-Process jars 15 minutes, adjusting for altitude.
-Turn off heat, remove the lid, let jars stand 5 minutes.
-Remove jars, place on a cooling rack, and cool 12-24 hours.
+Process jars for 15 minutes, adjusting for altitude.
+Turn off the heat, remove the lid, and let the jars stand for 5 minutes.
+Remove jars, place them on a cooling rack, and cool for 12-24 hours.
 Check tops for seals; they should not flex when the center is pressed—place jars in a cool dark place for storage.

 How long Do candied jalapeño peppers last?